cl0v/mouse/README.md

 This package uses FFI to interact with the native system APIs:
 - Windows: Uses the Win32 API through the `win32` package
 - macOS: Uses CoreGraphics
+- Linux: Uses X11 Test Extension

 For more information about the implementation details, please refer to the source code in the `lib/src` directory.

 ## Known issues

 - Drag & Drop using mouseDown and mouseUp is not supported on macOS.
-- Linux is not supported.
+- Wayland environment is not supported on Linux.